joshilewis/-joshilewis.github.com/_drafts/2016-12-09-states-interactions-outcomes-model.md

 6. For each type of input, what are the possible values?
 7. For each combination of state and interaction, what is the expected outcome (including all dimensions)?

+**Specification by Example and Behaviour-Driven Development** The model and the steps are largely based on the concepts of Specification by Example and Behaviour-Driven Development.
+Specification by Example (SBE) is the practice of specifying expected system behaviour using concrete values instead of natural-language descriptions.
+For more on Specification by Example,you can't do better than [Gojko Adzic's book]().
+Behaviour-Driven Development (BDD) uses SBE.
+One of the reasons I use SBE is that it allows us to work with something tangible, instead of 'invisible ideas'.
+Some of the benefits of using BDD and SBE are:

+* Getting feedback on the work from a wider audience earlier in the process.
+* Making edge cases more obvious.

+Ordinarily, we would need to write some software to achieve these things.
+By using BDD and SBE we can get these benefits **before** writing any software.
+However it is not always easy to get started with these techniques.

+A common challenge teams face when they start using BDD and SBE is the need to make every aspect of expected externally-observable system behaviour completely explicit.
+That is, all the factors which affect the behaviour of the system must be identified and made explicit.
+If any of these factors are missing or unknown, we cannot specify expected system behaviour completely and comprehensively - we will have gaps.
+It is difficult to develop a successful software product if there are gaps or inconsistencies in what we expect the software to do.

 **Understanding systems**
 The steps above are designed to help a team understand the system they're dealing with.
 The simplest way we can understand the behaviour of a system is as a simple transaction: some entity is stimulated or exercised in a particular way, and the entity does some work.
 The simplest way of modeling a transaction is by stating that the input to a system determines the output.